DTDK/hello-world/README.md

 # hello-world

-This is my first repository
+This respository is for learning purposes, I repeat this repository is for learning purposes.

+Thank you